 Some suggested the mini-season was named because it's the time of year when Native Americans typically hunted or because they were the ones who first described it to Europeans.
 Others theorized that it was named because people noticed the unseasonably warm weather in places where Native Americans lived.

-Others say that settlers named the season after being told Native Americans considered the pleasant weather a gift from Cautantowwit, a god who lived in the Southwest.
+Others say settlers named the season after being told Native Americans considered the pleasant weather a gift from Cautantowwit, a god who lived in the Southwest.

 In modern times, the name may raise eyebrows, but as this thoughtful discussion explores, perhaps the best answer is to be informed about the history and use the term with respect.